 Multi-use cases protect shipment as well as help companies keep an eye on their carbon footprint.
 Choosing reusable transit containers with a built-in refurbishment service is a straightforward way to have a positive impact, as well as being cost-effective.

 End-to-end services are appreciated by experienced exporters because it’s far easier having one company handle the entire shipment process.
 Simpler communication, a single chain of command, and a single point of accountability all make for a smoother process and increased peace of mind.

 This can include:

 - Air, sea and road freighting services

-- Packing to meet aviation security regulations.
+- Packing to meet aviation security regulations

 It is helpful to consider how to pack a crate as early as possible – ideally while the item is being manufactured.
 This may sound exceptionally early, but consulting an exporter early can offer huge benefits.
-As experts they can highlight any potential problem areas to give plenty of time to sort them upfront.
-This could potentially save lots of money down the line while solving the same problem in a hurry may attract a premium price.
+As experts they can highlight any potential problem areas to give plenty of time to sort them out upfront.
+This could potentially save lots of money down the line, while solving the same problem in a hurry may attract a premium price.